cruxprotocol/handbook/README.md

 2. PaymentRequest - For financial transactions, Applications can request a specific standardized currency, and a specific amount.
 The User will get a Payment Request notification on their Website.
 3. IdentityProofRequest - The Application can ask the User to prove the ownership of the identity with this.
 This can be used to authenticate users securely for any use case.

-CRUXGateway can be consumed as a Web3Provider, which means any dApp using web3 and web3-like standards can integrate CRUX as a web3 provider with 1 line of code change.
+CRUXGateway can be consumed as a Web3Provider, which means any dApp using web3 and web3-like standards can integrate CRUX as a web3 provider with a few lines of code change.
+That means any existing Ethereum, TRON, or EOS dApp will be able to connect to any Wallet which supports CRUX protocol, and make the desired smart contract or currency transfer transactions.

 ## 5 Appendices